RJ2280/autheius-ui/public/data/Lesson06/tutorial.md

 # Lesson 6: Building a Prompt Library for Reuse - Tutorial

 This is the tutorial for Lesson 6: Building a Prompt Library for Reuse.
-Add your tutorial steps here.
+Run 'npm run populate:videos' in the backend to find a video.